 Countless individual clients talk with me about their romantic relationship to uncover their individual needs and unconscious reactions.
 Many couples counselors encourage partners to seek individual therapy to help expedite progress through increasing understanding and self-awareness for both parties.
 I do not offer couples therapy in my practice but can offer referrals to a client.
 Change the dynamic for the better: work with me to learn about yourself in a safe, unbiased space, letting you then approach your partner and self with more understanding and compassion.

 Single in the city

 Each week I help clients talk through their relationship and family histories, their values and needs, and often any recent dating scenarios, to process what hurts and what helps in singledom and dating.
-Find more empowerment and pride in who you are by talking out the stuck places and to go for what you want.
+Find more empowerment and pride in who you are by talking out the stuck places and going for what you want.